ngoccc/test-analysis/README.md

 # Initial Analysis on misogynistic meme idea

 - You can just look at the ipynb file
-- The other files are the dataset itself so it's a bit heavy; but in case you want to rerun it yourself you can download the whole thing and run it.
+- I don't upload the dataset folder cuz it's big, but as you see from the code there's the 1. benchmark dataset and 2. mini youtube dataset